andy77andy/theatre/README.md

 pip install -r requirements.txt python manage.py runserver
 ```
-to check the functionality, you can use appropriate values:
+to check the functionality, you can use appropriate values:\
-username: admin
+username: admin,
 password: m1m2m3m4